 Every group that uses Martha's Rules must make two procedural decisions:

 Rules that people don't know about can't help them.
-Once your team agrees on a

 (and to prevent disputes among people already in the team).
-This information may be included as a

-section in the project's
+You can put this in the project's

-README file () or put into a separate file called
+or in a separate file called